Why Is Salvation For Free?

 • Grace transforms lives

 Those who receive this free gift experience profound spiritual change and blessings—Scripture outlines many of the benefits of salvation that flow from a restored relationship with God.
+For a focused summary, you can also read 5 Importance of Salvation.

 Yet while salvation costs us nothing, it costs us everything—our pride, self-rule, and old life.